 Our type of typing

-We worried the Pixel’s thin profile might compromise typing, but putting our fingers on the keys banished those fears.
+We worried the Pixelbook’s thin profile might compromise typing, but putting our fingers on the keys banished those fears.
 While keystrokes are a bit shallow, and lack the precision found in Lenovo’s ThinkPad X1 Carbon, the keys feel responsive and bottom out with a firm, definitive action.
-It’s undoubtedly better than Apple’s MacBook and MacBook Pro, as well as the Asus Zenbook 3.
+It’s undoubtedly better than that in Apple’s MacBook and MacBook Pro, as well as the Asus ZenBook 3.

-The Pixel’s keyboard is undoubtedly better than Apple’s MacBook and MacBook Pro
+The Pixelbook’s keyboard is undoubtedly better than Apple’s MacBook and MacBook Pro

 The layout is another boon.
 Chrome OS doesn’t need the same key shortcuts as Windows or MacOS, and Google has used that to rethink how function keys are handled.
 The top row is superbly arranged, and there’s plenty of leftover room for large Backspace, Shift, and Ctrl keys around the edges of the keyboard.
 All this adds up to a spacious typing experience.

 Backlighting is standard.
 While it does the job, and there’s minimal light leak, the keys are not evenly lit.
 This detracts a bit from the 2-in-1’s aura of quality.
-We also found that, at times, the keyboard didn’t light up in response to our touches, as it should.
+We also found at times that the keyboard didn’t light up in response to our touches, as it should.

 Below the keys you will, of course, find the touchpad.
 Its size is moderate, but the glass surface felt responsive, and gliding through multi-touch gestures was simple.
 We never had an issue with unintended clicks or unwanted gesture detection, which can still be an issue on some Windows alternatives.